 Look for ways to boost overall transparency.
 Organise a system for tracking and maintaining receipts that could otherwise get lost; make sure all transactions are appropriately documented – including all offers, deals, and promotions across the financial year.

 Use better tools

 The problem with financial management is often not the complicated stuff.
 These are things that take time, thought, and strategic intelligence, and if you have that in-house, you can handle it.
-The problem is often the simplest stuff takes a lot of time and is subject to human error.
+The problem is, very often, the simplest tasks that take a lot of time and can be subject to human error.

-Spreadsheets are an excellent example of this: they can easily pile up – to the point where simply finding what you’re looking for can be difficult – and manually entering figures is a laborious process that leads to mistakes and gaps in your data.
+Spreadsheets are an excellent example of this: they can quickly pile up – to the point where simply finding what you’re looking for can be tricky – and manually entering figures is a laborious process that leads to mistakes and gaps in your data.
 It’s also not long before it’s out-of-date, meaning you’ll never get full visibility into cash flow health.

 Automate cash flow processes, wherever possible.
 Whether it’s expense or invoice management, let technology handle it: Xero accounting software can do what your finance team doesn’t – and it’s less prone to mistakes, in any case.

 Speaking of mistakes, avoidable human errors can have a terrible effect on cash flow – and up to 90 percent of spreadsheets contain these errors.
 Obvious mistakes can take time to correct, and smaller mistakes can be missed entirely: ruining the accuracy of your figures and damaging your cash flow predictions in the long run.